Eighth Corps Area

 Eighth Corps Area was a military formation of the United States Army.
 Its headquarters was at Fort Sam Houston, TX.
 It was established on 20 August 1920 with headquarters at Fort Sam Houston, TX, and organized from portions of the discontinued Southern Department.

 The Eighth Corps Area included the states of Texas, Oklahoma, Colorado, New Mexico, and Arizona.
 For administrative purposes and for tactical control in connection with border patrol field operations, that part of the state of Arizona that lies west of the 114 degree meridian and south of the 33 degree parallel was attached to the Ninth Corps Area.

+As a major, future Air Force Chief of Staff Carl A Spaatz served as the air officer of the Eighth Corps Area in 1921.

+The Eighth Corps Area Training Center was established in 1921 at Fort Sam Houston, Texas.
+The training area was responsible for annual summer training of regular army, organized reserves, R.O.T.C. and the C.M.T.C.